axelarnetwork/axelar-docs/pages/dev/tokens.md

 ## Get a deposit address

 The Axelar SDK is a wrapper around API calls that you can use to generate a deposit address.
 A _deposit address_ is a special address created and monitored by Axelar.
-It is similar to how crypto exchanges generate a **monitored one-time deposit address** that facilitate your crypto transfers.
+It is similar to how crypto exchanges generate a monitored one-time deposit address that facilitate your crypto transfers.

 The process using the Axelar SDK is as follows:

-1. User specifies the source chain, destination chain and the asset to be transferred
+1. User specifies the source chain, destination chain and the asset to be transferred.
-2. Axelar generates a deposit address
+2. Axelar generates a deposit address.
 3. User sends tokens to the deposit address.
-Examples: withdrawal from a centralized exchange, transaction from your favourite wallet software.
+Examples: withdrawal from a centralized exchange, transaction from your favorite wallet software.
-4. Axelar picks up the transfers and forwards it to the destination chain
+4. Axelar picks up the transfer and forwards it to the destination chain.

 ### 1. Install Axelar SDK